ComaszTyrulik/BasicCppSetup/README.md

 This repository comes with the predefined directories structure for your C++ project.
 They are used as follows:

- - `cmake/` - contains targets and general config files, and `functions.cmake` file, which contains definitions for custom functions
+ - `cmake/` - contains targets and general config files and `functions.cmake` file which contains definitions for custom functions
  - `conan/` - contains `conanfile.py` and automatically created `build` directory where all additional conan files are placed.
 In short, it contains all `conan` related data
  - `config/`
 	 + `config.yaml` - This file contains project configuration used by project scripts.
 More about it [here](#configyaml)